 One of the most popular May Day traditions is the maypole dance, which was created by the ancient druids of the British Isles.
 During the Beltane festival, people performed a circle dance around a pole.
 The dance evolved over the years to include the ribbons and standard weaving patterns we still use today.

-Celebrate the rich history of May Day by attending a May Day festival, listening to traditional maypole music, or bringing a bouquet of May Day flowers to a loved one!
+Celebrate the rich history of May Day!
+Create your own maypole, listen to traditional maypole music, or drop off a bouquet of May Day flowers to a loved one!